 - Apply these products at night time.
-Retinoids degrade when exposed to the sun, so you are at minimum, not maximizing its benefits when you apply these products during the day.
-Some experts further claim that it may in fact be photosensitizing and damaging if used during the daytime where sun exposure is expected.4
+Retinoids degrade when exposed to the sun, so you are at a minimum, not maximizing its benefits when you apply these products during the day.
+Some experts further claim that it may be photosensitizing and damaging if used during the daytime where sun exposure is expected.4

 - Packaging can be a controversial subject, but retinol deteriorates when exposed to sunlight or air.
 It’s best if the product uses a pump or spray, but if it is in a jar, use the product up promptly to ensure that you get the best value.